-Environmental Review Inital Study ATTACHMENT (O, 6 of 73
+Environmental Review Iniial Study

+ATTACHMENT 5, 6 of /
-APPLICATION

-EXHIBIT D

-Drilled Piers
+Drilled Fiers

-- 13. Drilled piers should be at least 18 inches in diameter and be embedded at least 8 feet into undisturbed Purisima sandstone.
-Drilled piers should be embedded such that the bases are at least 10 feet horizontally from the surface of the undisturbed native soils as delineated on the Nielsen & Associates Geologic Cross-Sections. - 14.
-Piers constructed in accordance with the above may be designed for an allowable end bearing capacity of 20 ksf for a minimum piers spacing of three (3) pier diameters or greater.
-This value may be increased by one third for short term seismic and wind loading.
+- 13. Drilled piers should be at least 18 inches in diameter and be embedded a! least 8 feet into undisturbed Purisima sandstone.
+Drilled piers should be embedded such that the bases are at least 10 feet horizontally from the surface of the undisturbed native soils as delineated on the Nielsen & Associates Geologic Cross-Sections - Piers constructed in accordance with the above may be designed for an allowable end bearing capacity of 20 ksf for a minimum piers spacing of three (3) pier diameters or greater.
+This value may be increased by one third for short for seismic and wind loading.
 The bottom of the excavation should be clear of debris.
 Due to the loose nature of the talus deposits and groundwater at about +2 feet, NGVD, we anticipate the pier holes will need to be cased, shielded or maintained with weighted drilling mud.
 If drilled piers are to be greater in diameter than two (2) feet, a settlement analysis should be performed. - 15.
-For passive lateral resistance, all fill materials, beach sand and the top 1 foot of the cut Purisima Formation should be neglected in pier design.
+For passive lateral resistance, all fill materials, beach sand and the top 1 foot of the cut Purisirna Formation should be neglected in pier design.
 A horizontal setback of 5 feet between the top of the passive zone and the surface of the engineering geologist's undisturbed native slope boundary should also be maintained.
 From -1 foot to -4 feet below the aforementioned horizontal setback, a lateral passive lateral resistance of 500 pcf (efw) times 2 pier diameters may be used.
 Below -4 feet, a passive lateral resistance of 600 pcf (efw) times 3 pier diameters may be used for structural design.

 Environmental Review Inital Study

-ATTACHMENT 10.
-7 of 13
+ATTACHMENT 8 7 of / 3

-APPLICATION
+APPLICATION 06-0156